lizzieinvancouver/egret/analyses/output/egretcleanREADME.md

 * datasetID -- short name for each publication
 * study	-- used to differentiate between separate experiments within a publication.
 Shorthand: exp1, exp2, exp3 etc.
 * entered.by -- 3-5 letter acronym
-* genus -- genus of individual
+* genus -- genus of individual (_cleaned_ and synonymized with worldflora package)
-* species -- species of individual (without author)
+* species -- species of individual (without author) (_cleaned_ and synonymized with worldflora package)
-* variety -- variety, accession, cultivar, or other subspecies designation
+* variety -- variety, accession, cultivar, or other subspecies designation (including some subsp. moved off species, so a little cleaned)
 * crop -- Y/N plant is a crop species
 * woody -- Y/N plant has a woody stem
-* source.population -- name of population if applicable
+* source.population -- name of population if applicable (_cleaned!_ see also egretDataScraping under `cleanCoordinates.R`)
 * providence.lat -- Latitude of samples, in decimal degrees.
-Negative = South (_cleaned!_ see also egretDataScraping)
+Negative = South (_cleaned!_ see also egretDataScraping under `cleanCoordinates.R`)
 * providence.long -- Longitude of samples, in decimal degrees.
-Negative = West (_cleaned!_ see also egretDataScraping)
+Negative = West (_cleaned!_ see also egretDataScraping under `cleanCoordinates.R`)
-* providence.altitude -- altitude of sample origin, in meters (see also egretDataScraping)
+* providence.altitude -- altitude of sample origin, in meters (_cleaned!_ see also egretDataScraping under `cleanCoordinates.R`)
-* continent -- Continent of seed collection
+* continent -- Continent of seed collection (_cleaned!_ see also egretDataScraping under `cleanCoordinates.R`)
 * no.indiv.collected -- number of seeds collected in the field per indiviudal
-* year.collected -- year seeds were collected
+* year.collected -- year seeds were collected (not cleaned, but see issue 63)
 * storage.type -- how were seeds stored (e.g. dry, moist, in darkness
 * storage.time -- how long were seeds stored for in days
 * storage.humidity -- humidity of where seeds were stored in percent humidity